FAQs for Vendors

 Do I provide my own signage?

 Yes, you are responsible for and may bring whatever signage you like, as long as it does not interfere with the booths around you.
 If you have a sign or banner outside your tent on the grass, it cannot be staked into the ground.
 Per Forest Park regulations, no stakes may be inserted into the World's Fair Pavilion grounds.
 We want those in line to be able to see food offerings ahead of time, in order to speed up the lines, so please post your menu in a very visible location and update as you sell out of items.

 Will vendors have access to water and ice?

 While there is emergency water in the back room of the Pavilion, food vendors will not be allowed access to this area.
 Space is too limited for so many vendors to use the Pavilion water and sinks.
 We will have the St. Louis City water wagon near the cinder parking lot on the south side of the Pavilion.
 We encourage all food vendors to bring as much of their own water as possible, however.
 Keep in mind, if you are preparing food onsite or serving open food, you will need water for hand-washing and dish-washing.
 Be familiar with these requirements.
-Ice is strictly up to the individual vendors.
+Ice will be provided at a limited quantity for $5 for 20 lb bag.

 Will you have recycling and composting at the event?

 Trash will be provided by Republic Services and we are still looking into recycling.
 Unfortunately, compost disposal is cost-prohibitive at this time.
 We hope to be able to add this feature to St. Louis VegFest in the next couple of years.

 What if I have oil disposal needs?